netdata/netdata/collectors/systemd-journal.plugin/README.md

 ### `namespaces` journals

-Journal 'namespaces' are both a mechanism for logically isolating the log stream of projects consisting of one or more services from the rest of the system and a mechanism for improving performance.
-Systemd service units may be assigned to a specific journal namespace through the `LogNamespace=` unit file setting.
+Journal 'namespaces' are both a mechanism for logically isolating the log stream of projects consisting of one or more services from the rest of the system and a mechanism for improving performance. `systemd` service units may be assigned to a specific journal namespace through the `LogNamespace=` unit file setting.

 The plugin auto-detects the namespaces available and provides a list of all namespaces at the "sources" list on the UI.